open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

 The tool internally maintains a lookup table of supported versions per source of each database.
 At least one source is supported per database and in many cases more than one.
 When a request results in no supported package, the list of supported packages is displayed enabling the user to quickly manipulate the selection criteria to build the desired database image.

-Enterprise Editions of databases are usually conveyed with terms and conditions on use.
+Enterprise editions of databases are usually conveyed with terms and conditions that the end user is expected to have read, understood, and accepted.
+It is the responsibility of the end user to find and read these terms and conditions which is easily done via Google.
+For example, search for 'Enterprise edition of MongoDB'.
 It is assumed by this tool that the user has read those terms and conditions and complies with them if the user builds a guest database image using the -e argument.